lucky-wolf/DW2-XL/README.md

   - Added Strike Craft root technology that offers Fighter I and Bomber I for everyone
   - Increased fighter reactor output (was a bit low)
   - Improved strike craft hull progression
-  - Added Quantum Capacitor [Ftr] components
+  - Added Quantum Capacitor [F/B] components
 - Troops
   - Rebalanced troop research to move it a bit earlier in the game
   - Collapsed PDU research into a single linear path